 Social difficulties may take the form of bullying or difficulties developing and maintaining peer relationships, right through to more pervasive social difficulties that link to a child’s ASD.

-Christian can work with your child to identify what the social skills are that need to be developed further and then target these through play and social scenarios, with the child and the child’s peer groups.
+Our developmental educators can work with your child to identify what the social skills are that need to be developed further and then target these through play and social scenarios, with the child and the child’s peer groups.
 This can occur in the home, classroom, school-yard or even in the community.

 Teaching daily living and life skills